Sudip777/DealShield/README.md

 This approach enhances platform agility and adaptability in the dynamic e-commerce and finance sectors.

-## Background and Literature Review
+## Background study and Literature Review

 Several studies highlight the challenges associated with trust in online transactions[1].
 Consumers face the risk of fraudulent service providers or subpar products.
 Unsecured payment systems can expose them to data breaches or unauthorized charges[2].
 Providers can also be victims of non-payment by consumers after completing services, hindering trust in online marketplaces[3].